First-Order Bayesian Regret Analysis of Thompson Sampling: Thresholded Thompson Sampling

 This algorithm parallels the work \cite{LST18} which uses an analogous modification of the EXP3 algorithm to obtain a first-order regret bound.
-Thresholded semi-bandit Thompson Sampling is defined similarly, where we only allow action sets containing no rare arms.
+Note that in the semi-bandit setting, for $i\in\mathcal C_t$ it may be that $\hat p_t(i)<p_t(i)$.
+However $\hat p_t(i)\geq \gamma$ always holds, ensuring that Theorem~\ref{thm:bayesianexplorer} applies.

+We first give our main guarantee for Thresholded Thompson sampling in the bandit case with $m=1$, which is based on Tsallis entropy.
+The result below could be slightly refined by incorporating the Tsallis entropy $H_{\alpha}(p_1)$ into the regret estimate as in Theorem~\ref{thm:MDtsallis}, but we have instead elected for simplicity in the statement.
+The analysis works also with Shannon entropy (which again gives a slightly weaker bound), but seemingly not with the log barrier.